the-krafty-koder/mastering/notes/distributed-systems/consistency.md

 N/B
 Query containment check - whether data from a query can be satisfied by a local copy of the data in an edge server

+# Replica management

+Involve finding the best location for servers and finding the best servers to place content.

+1. Finding best server location

+- Use quality of service
+- Use consistency awareness - placement of servers will then involve costs for keeping replicated content up to date.
+- Use energy metrics - decided based on energy consumption.

+2. Content distribution

+- Design concern - what actually needs to be propagated to other servers?

+  1. Notification about an update operation
+     It is what invalidation protocols do.
+Copies are informed that an update has taken place and the data they hold is invalid.
+Main advantage is that they use little network bandwidth.
+The only information that needs to be transferred is a specification of which data are no longer valid.

+  2. Propagating updated data
+     Useful when read-write ratio is relatively high

+  3. Propagating update operation with values to update Tell each replica which update operation it should perform (and sending only the parameter values that those operations need).

+- Push vs Pull based protocols
+  In a push-based approach, also referred to as server-based protocols, updates are propagated to other replicas without those replicas even asking for the updates.
+Often used between permanent and server-initiated replicas

+  In a pull-based approach, a server or client requests another server to send it any updates it has at that moment.
+Pull-based protocols, also called client-based protocols, are often used by client caches.